 Utility Initiated Research

 Utilities may advance research for stretch code policy advancement in the form of a study report.
 The purpose of a study report is to help inform municipalities that are considering adopting a stretch code policy and should be provided to those municipalities.
-Such a study report should contain:
+Such a study report could contain:

 Introduction: Brief overview of the historical work that informed the study report.